Valuation Menu

 1. Global Utility

-Official/working language in ~67 countries; used across major international organizations; dominates commerce, law, diplomacy.
+Official or working language in many countries; used across major international organizations; dominates commerce, law, and diplomacy.

 2. Internet & Digital Content

-Over half the world’s online content is in English; it’s the default for global digital infrastructure.
+Over half the world’s online content is in English; it is the default language for global digital infrastructure.

 3. Economic & Professional Reach

-Required in many high-paying industries; common corporate language for multinationals.
+Required in many high-paying industries; often the internal corporate language for multinationals.

 4. Educational Access

-Dominant in academic publishing and university instruction worldwide.
+Dominant in academic publishing and as a language of instruction in universities worldwide.

 5. Structural Simplicity